Relaxation theory for perturbed many-body quantum systems versus numerics and experiment: Perturbation ensembles

+Notably, quite significant correlations between the $V^0_{\mu\nu}$ may still be admitted, but like in the CLT, they should be largely irrelevant with respect to the $U$'s.
+In this spirit, we take for granted that all matrix elements $V^0_{\mu\nu}$ can be treated as statistically independent random variables, apart from the trivial constraint $(V_{\mu\nu}^0)^\ast=V_{\nu\mu}^0$ since $V$ is Hermitian.
+Furthermore, we recall that we are working within a macroscopically small but microscopically large energy interval $I := [E, E + \Delta]$, so that the spectra of $H_0$ and $H$ are approximately homogeneous throughout $I$ [see also the discussion below~(\mref{1})].
+Consequently, for the dynamics, only states with $E^0_\mu \in I$ are actually relevant.
+Therefore, we can simply assume an infinite homogeneous spectrum by suitably extending the levels beyond the energy interval $I$.
+This in turn implies that the statistics of the $V^0_{\mu\nu}$ can only depend on the difference $\mu-\nu$, and similarly for the $U_{m\nu}$ [see also~(\mref{8}) and the discussions above~(\mref{7})].

+Altogether, it is thus reasonable to expect (and will be further corroborated later) that the most important properties of the $V$ ensemble are its first two moments.
+Indicating ensemble averages as in the main paper by the symbol $\av{\,\cdots}$, we moreover expect them to be expressible as [cf.~Eq.~(\mref{7})]

+Here, the ``band profile'' function $F(n)$ admits the possibility of banded $V$ matrices.
+As discussed below Eq.~(\mref{7}) in the main paper, $\sigma_v^2$ sets the overall scale, while $F(n)$ should be slowly varying with $n$, normalized so as to approach unity for small $n$, and upper bounded by a constant of order unity for all $n$.
+Notably, however, $F(n)$ is not required to approach zero for large $n$, i.e., the $V$ matrices generally may, but need not be banded, nor is $F(n)$ required to monotonically decrease.

+For the rest, the distribution of the $V^0_{\mu\nu}$ will indeed turn out (as anticipated above) to be rather arbitrary provided that the dimension of the pertinent energy interval is sufficiently large (see Sec.~\ref{sec:OverlapsFromSupersymmetry:2ndMoment} in particular).
+We therefore stipulate the probability distributions of the matrix elements $V^0_{\mu\nu}$ to be of the explicit general form

 with $j\in\NN_0$, $0\leq p_j<1$, $\tilde \sigma_j := \sigma_v / \sqrt{1-p_j}$, and where $f_j(z)$ are generic probability distributions with vanishing mean and unit variance.
-For $m=n$, the argument $v$ in (\ref{eq:PDFH:Entries'}) and (\ref{eq:PDFH:Entries}) is understood to be real.
-For $m\not=n$, the argument may be complex or real, depending on whether we are dealing with an ensemble of complex or purely real matrices (see also Sec.~\ref{s43} below for additional formal details).
-Finally, we tacitly restrict ourselves to indices with $m\leq n$ in (\ref{eq:PDFH:Entries'}) since $(V_{mn}^0)^\ast=V_{nm}^0$.
+For $\mu=\nu$, the argument $v$ in~(\ref{eq:PDFH:Entries'}) and~(\ref{eq:PDFH:Entries}) is understood to be real.
+For $\mu < \nu$, the argument may be complex or real, depending on whether we are dealing with an ensemble of complex or purely real matrices $V^0_{\mu\nu}$ (see also Secs.~\ref{s42} and ~\ref{s43} below for additional formal details).
+Moreover, we generally take the corresponding $f_j(z)$ with $j\geq 1$ to depend on the absolute value $\lvert z \rvert$ only, an assumption we will elaborate on in the subsequent Sec.~\ref{sec:RandMatEns:InvarianceProperty} in more detail.
+Finally, the restriction to indices with $\mu\leq \nu$ in~(\ref{eq:PDFH:Entries'}) is justified by the fact that $(V_{\mu\nu}^0)^\ast=V_{\nu\mu}^0$.